What is the BPF Net Zero Pledge?

 Why should I take the Pledge?

-If you take the Pledge, you will join a community of organisations committed to tackling climate change and to driving the decarbonisation of their businesses and assets.
+If you take the Pledge, you will join a community of organisations committed to tackling climate change and driving the decarbonisation of their businesses and assets.

 You will also have access to expertise from across the sector and the potential to share with, and learn from, peers.